Snap poll on the Partygate scandal

 Seven in ten say the PM should resign (69%), with just three in ten saying that he should not (29%).

 And, in response to Johnson’s statement to the Commons that the public expect him and his government to “get on with the job”, seven in ten UK adults say that they cannot be trusted to do this (68%), with half of his own voters also sceptical (49%).
 Just over a quarter of the public say the PM and his government can be trusted to deliver (27%).

 In response to a question from an MP this afternoon, the PM said that he “cares deeply about the hurt that has been caused across the country.”
 However, Brits appear unconvinced, with two-thirds believing that Johnson does not care about the hurt caused (66%).
 This view is shared by 45% of Conservative voters.

 Likewise, the same proportion believe that on the whole throughout partygate, Johnson has told more lies than truths (65%), including a quarter who say he has only told lies throughout the scandal (26%).

 With many left disappointed with the highly redacted version of Sue Gray’s report that was released earlier today, eight in ten want the PM to publish the unredacted report in full as soon as it is available (80%).

 And, while the PM may be hoping that the country will accept his apology and begin to move on, almost half of Brits say the partygate saga has made them ashamed to be British (47%), a view particularly felt amongst those aged 18-34 where over half say this (53%).

 Commenting on the findings, Chris Hopkins, Political Research Director at Savanta ComRes says,

-Methodology: Savanta ComRes interviewed 1,040 UK adults aged 18+ online on 11th January 2022.
-Data were weighted to be representative of all UK adults aged 18+ by age, sex, region and SEG.
+Savanta ComRes interviewed 1,128 UK adults aged 18+ online on 31st Jan 2022, after the PM’s statement.
+Data were weighted to be representative of all UK adults by age, sex, region and SEG.
 Savanta ComRes is a member of the British Polling Council and abides by its rules.